The industry behind your paper straw

 This real-time visibility into enterprise-wide operations is vital in a climate where the value chain at many firms is being consolidated through mergers and acquisitions.
 This means that different business units are forced to combine, and firms must find a way to keep business units working together.

-When asked the industry is headed, Sandin explains that we'll likely see new materials becoming more mainstream, especially as environmental conservation sentiments continue to grow.
+When asked where the industry is headed, Sandin explains that we'll likely see new materials becoming more mainstream, especially as environmental conservation sentiments continue to grow.
 As bioproducts will start to replace plastics and decrease the industry's carbon footprint.
 Mills will continue to become more efficient, and consolidation of large corporations, especially those in Asia Pacific, will mean that many of the industry giants will no longer reside in North America.

 The future of Pulp & Paper is bright, with new materials and processes on the horizon amidst a changing culture.
 The PI System has been integral in helping firms like Verso Paper reduce water consumption by 20% and energy by 9 %.
 It helped Glatfelter save $896,000 in cost avoidance through six months of asset health monitoring and saved Klabin $10 million in six months with improved monitoring of boilers.
 With 10 of the top 10 pulp & paper companies using the PI System, OSIsoft is proud to be an integral part of this industry-wide transformation.